2000 United States House of Representatives elections in Minnesota: Results

+McCollum did not face any great difficulty keeping the seat (which represented a very liberal population centered around St. Paul) in DFL hands.
+McCollum defeated Runbeck by a margin of more than 17 percent of the vote.
+Due to a surprisingly strong showing by Foley (who finished about 10 percent behind Runbeck), McCollum was able to win by such a large margin while simultaneously failing to secure a majority of the vote.

 District 5

 Incumbent DFLer Martin Sabo, who was first elected in 1978, faced absolutely no difficulty in winning his 12th term as the representative of the very liberal 5th congressional district, which was centered around Minneapolis.
-Although he was faced, in the general election, with a very crowded field of challengers, Sabo was able to win over 69 percent of the vote, and defeated second-place Republican Frank Taylor by an overwhelming 46.42 percent margin.